 Drag racing is one of the truest forms of racing.
 After all, there are no points for style and you certainly don’t have to go around a circuit for hours before you’re announced a winner.
 Instead, a quarter-mile is all it takes and the rush is real.
 Not too long ago, I did my first drag race on a real strip, and I was hooked.
 Overwhelmed by the lights, an announcer talking about how my car should win this race, and a car next to me bouncing on a two-step limiter over and over.
 In a flash of green, I bogged so hard the wheels hopped to a sound similar to hitting my engine with a baseball bat.
 After taking longer in the quarter-mile than it would take me to do a grocery run, I asked our Publisher what I did wrong.
 “What did you do right?” he answered.
 After this, I realized that there is a lot more to drag racing than launching and hitting the brakes a quarter-mile later.
 The more you understand about staging, the better your will perform and the less likely that you will have to get a lesson from that gritty individual on the starting line.
-Here is everything you should know about staging to fake it to you make it.
+Here is everything you should know about staging to fake it till you make it.

 Text by Bassem Girgis // Photos and Illustrations by DSPORT Staff